 7.16 The AECOM Local Plan Economic Evidence Base Paper (2015) concludes that large scale logistics is the most active market in the region and a particular opportunity for St Helens.
 However, none of the sites identified in the evidence base that supported the Core Strategy as suitable for large scale distribution and manufacturing uses, satisfy the criteria now suggested as being preferred by the market for large scale uses.
 Consequently, there is currently zero provision of suitable land for large scale distribution uses within the Borough's identified employment land supply.
 This shortage of available land to build large distribution facilities has meant that in recent years, when demand for such premises has been high, occupiers have had to locate elsewhere.
-It is important to note, however, that smaller employment sites still have an important role to play in accommodating smaller scale employment development.
+It is important to note, however, that smaller employment development.